-If You Have Questions About Ice Machines or Our Rental Plan, Our FAQ Has the Answers!
+If You Have Questions About Our Ice Machines Rental Program, Our FAQ Has the Answers!

-Our full-service ice machine rentals come with many features that keep your ice machine running year-round, so we’ve compiled this FAQ to help answer any questions you may have.
+Our full-service ice machine rental program come with many features that keep your ice machine running year-round, so we’ve compiled this FAQ to help answer any questions you may have.
 We’ve also included some common ice maker problems we asked about and how to care for your ice machine.

-Some businesses are not eligible for our full-service ice machine rentals, because they might be looking for a short-term ice machine or their work environment doesn’t meet our standards.
+Some businesses are not eligible for our full-service ice machine rental program, because they might be looking for a short-term ice machine or their work environment doesn’t meet our standards.
 Our qualifications include:

 - You’re looking for a long-term ice machine (not including seasonal businesses)